How to talk to GameDev recruiters on Linkedin? And first of all – why should you even consider doing that?

 Q: The offer is cool and all, but I don’t know the company name/salary range/anything else.

-I hope that this little Linkedin FAQ will help you build your gamedev career.
+I hope that this little GameDev Recruiters on Linkedin FAQ will help you build your GameDev career.

 And if there are any questions, doubts, issues we haven’t tackled in this article –